chavisclark/NodeServer_ReactClient/README.md

 ```

-In order to run server you will need to create a config.js file in the root of the /server directory.
+In order to successfully run server you will need to create a config.js file in the root of the /server directory.

 **config.js**